Khoalabear0424/Algorithms/Journal.md

 - When using `for(let in in str)`, `i` is actually a `string` not an `int` !!
     * If you try to do `str[i+1]`, `i+1` will actually be concatenated!!

-- If it can be helped, dont use built itn functiosn